 Rnd 9: ( BLO inv sc2tog ) rep from ( to ) around.
 (6 sts)

-Fasten off leaving a 6 - 8" tail of yarn.
-Continue on to Thumb.
+Fasten off leaving a 6 – 8″ tail of yarn.
+Continue on to Crochet Thumb.

 Note: Thumb is worked in continuous rounds (spiral).
 I suggest using a scrap of yarn as a stitch marker to help keep track of rounds.

-Rnd 1: With a 5.00mm crochet hook, join gold yarn w/ a sc (click here for tutorial) in the BLO of the 1st skipped st of the thumbhole opening, BLO sc in each of the next 6 sts, sc into the side of the exposed sc from Rnd 15, sc in the FLO of each of the next 5 sts, sc into the side of the exposed sc from Rnd 15.
+Rnd 1: With a 5.00mm crochet hook, join gold yarn with a standing sc in the BLO of the 1st skipped st of the thumbhole opening, BLO sc in each of the next 6 sts, sc into the side of the exposed sc from Rnd 15, sc in the FLO of each of the next 5 sts, sc into the side of the exposed sc from Rnd 15.
 (14 sts)

 Tip!
 If you're left with a small gap at each corner of the thumb where you work into the side of the exposed sc's, use a scrap piece of yarn and stitch the gap closed after completing Rnd 2.